Ways To Be Involved

 Host a Trek

 Each year a select set of Kellogg students visits venture capital or private firms in Chicago, New York, and San Francisco.
 Additional cities may be added as student demand and alumni support allow.
 The second-year students who lead these trips are looking for firms and sponsors to host their groups for a few hours during the days of their visits.
 This is an excellent chance to speak with current students, hear what is happening at Kellogg first hand, and share your real-time knowledge of the industry.

 Speak at Kellogg

 There are a number of opportunities to share your knowledge of the PEVC industry with current students and the wider Kellogg community.
 There are various forums available:

 • The PE/VC boot camp is run by the PE/VC Club each fall.
 The student organizers are often looking for a specific expertise.

 • The student organizers of the PE/VC Conference need speakers, moderators, and most often, connections.
 Their response rate is much higher if a colleague of the speaker and Kellogg alumnus (you) makes the introduction.
-Host a Breakfast

 Several times each academic year, Kellogg students and faculty have "breakfast" at Chicago-based private equity firms.
-This is a chance for students to speak with the partners and associates about the current state of private equity, the firm, or other current topics of interest to the PE industry.
-Contact us at email@example.com
+This is a chance for students to speak with the partners and associates about the current state of private equity, the firms, or other current topics of interest to the PE industry.
+Contact us at firstname.lastname@example.org

 The ability of Kellogg to continue to grow its program in PE/VC is a function of our ability to place students into private equity or venture capital firms either immediately after Kellogg or in the years to follow.
 Here are ways to help: